 During the late medieval times, the powers of a medieval king continued to grow.
 One factor for this increase in power was also the declining power of the Church and the changing political dynamics of Europe.
 In England, the Normans continued to retain their distance from the local people although assimilation of language and culture had already begun and was to continue.
 Thus it was during the late medieval times that a medieval king had the most power.

 William The Conqueror

 Before the Norman Conquest of England, Harold of Wessex was ruling England.
 He had ascended to the throne after the death of Edward the Confessor.
 Eventually, Harold was killed in the Battle of Hastings against William the Conqueror and with this, a new chapter in the history of medieval times begins.

 Battle of Hastings

 William was followed by his son, William Rufus after whom Henry I ascended to the throne.
 From 1066 to 1377, England was ruled by eight kings and one queen.

 In France, Louis VI can be considered the first real medieval king who reigned from 1108 to 1137.
 However, he had a reckless temper and hardly enjoyed popularity with his vassals, which was important for a medieval king.
 To establish his authority as a medieval king, Louis VI had to defeat many robber barons and lords.
 He was succeeded by King Louis VII who ruled from 1137 to 1180.

 The concept of a medieval king clearly dates back to early medieval times but the chaotic situation in Europe during these times hardly warranted the establishment of a stable kingdom.
 Thus it was during the middle and late medieval times that the concept of a medieval king took full form and the medieval king enjoyed enormous powers.
-Decline of the power of Church coupled with the emerging concept of nation state contributed to the power of a medieval king.
+The decline of the power of the Church coupled with the emerging concept of the nation-state contributed to the power of a medieval king.